 As shown in the screenshot below, make sure you are in the directory - /var/www/html, then drag and drop files you want to upload into this directory.

-I wouldn't recommend using ftp over ssh, however if you don't have access to ssh then ftp might be the only way.
+I wouldn't recommend using FTP instead of SSH, however if you don't have access to SSH then FTP might be the only way.

 Step 3 - Restart Nginx

-If you still see the default page even after editing or replacing it, restart nginx and try again
+If you still see the default page even after editing or replacing it, clear your browser's cache, then restart nginx and try again.

 sudo systemctl restart nginx